English Department Statement

 As BYU–Idaho faculty members we are committed to the Lord, the mission of BYU–Idaho, and to a standard of excellence in teaching our discipline.
 In fact, we recognize that our employment at BYU–Idaho is based on our commitment to live the principles of the Church and the Gospel, as well as our academic and professional expertise.

 Accomplishing the mission of the university means supporting both students and faculty and, when necessary, helping them negotiate differences.
 This means that when students register complaints about course content, students should be encouraged to speak to their professors first.
-On this campus, we appreciate the trust given to professors and department chairs to fairly work out their disagreements.
-Encouraging students to come to you first before talking to their professors, undermines the Lord's stated method of filing grievances (D&C 42:88).
+On this campus, we appreciate the trust given to professors and department chairs to fairly work out disagreements.
+When administrators invite students to share concerns with their teachers first, the students then follow the Lord's stated method for filing grievances (D&C 42:88).
 Such action usually creates understanding and reconciliation rather than mistrust and hard feelings.

-Finally, we encourage you to use this document and its principles to educate teachers and students better about the nature of literature, education, and the goals of this institution.
+Finally, we encourage all administrators, faculty, and students to use this document and its principles to better educate the entire campus community about the nature of literature, education, and the goals of this institution.

 Course Content and Philosophy